xxyrnn/refind/README.md

 ## Usage

-The script takes two positional parameters: `path` and `pattern`.
+The script takes two positional parameters: `path` and `pattern`

-`path`: where to look for files, using "/" and "\\" makes no difference since it is then parsed through the pathlib module
+`path`: where to look for files, using "/" and "\\" makes no difference since it is then parsed through the pathlib module \
 `pattern`: what to search in the files, it is read as a raw string and used as a regex pattern, so it can contain all the regex special flags without backslashes